premvishwakarma95/VPS-vs-Server-vs-Droplet/README.md

 A **virtual machine** created inside a physical server.

+* All things we use like EC2, hoistinger, google cloud, azure, DigitalOcean and Contabo all they provide only VPS not dedicated server.
 * Dedicated resources (CPU/RAM quota)
 * Hardware is shared
 * Full root access